-- National Objective: LMI Benefit; Urgent Need - Allocation: \$500,000
+- National Objective: LMI Benefit; Urgent Need

+- Allocation: \$500,000

 - Eligible Activities/Threshold Criteria:

-- Lead-based paint hazard evaluation and reduction for homes constructed prior to 1978 in which rehab or acquisition has been funded with CDBG Disaster Recovery funds

-- Construction inspections of homes in which rehab has been funded with CDBG Disaster Recovery funds

-- Grant Size Limit: Varies.

-- Responsible Entity: MDHA
+- Lead-based paint hazard evaluation and reduction for homes constructed prior to 1978 in which rehab or acquisition has been funded through this Amendment. - Construction inspections of homes in which rehab has been funded through this Amendment - Grant Size Limit: Varies. - Responsible Entity: MDHA